SoftwareHeritage/swh-docs/docs/sysadm/deployment/upgrade-swh-service.rst

    $ docker push $FULL_IMAGE
    $ docker push $FULL_IMAGE_LATEST

-Do not forget to :ref:`commit the changes and tag <commit-changes-and-tag>`.
+Do not forget to :ref:`commit the changes and tag
+<deployment-upgrade-swh-service-commit-changes-and-tag>`.

-Finally, let's :ref:`update the impacted chart <update-impacted-chart>` with the new docker image version.
+Finally, let's :ref:`update the impacted chart
+<deployment-upgrade-swh-service-update-impacted-chart>` with the new docker
+image version.

-.. _commit-changes-and-tag:
+.. _deployment-upgrade-swh-service-commit-changes-and-tag:

 Commit and tag
 ~~~~~~~~~~~~~~

 Commit and tag the changes.

-.. _labels-on-nodes:
+.. _deployment-upgrade-swh-service-labels-on-nodes:

 Labels on nodes
 ~~~~~~~~~~~~~~~